McAshesha/AdminTool/README.md

 ## Usage

-1. Download the AdminTool APK from the [release page](https://github.com/McAshesha/AdminTool/releases).
+1. Download the admin-tool APK from the [release page](https://github.com/McAshesha/admin-tool/releases).

 2. Install the APK on your Android device.

-3. Open the AdminTool application.
+3. Open the admin-tool application.

 4. Use the intuitive interface to navigate between different sections and access admin tools.